adopt-liveview/adopt-liveview/priv/pages/2024/04-09-components-from-other-modules-en_US.md

 Now our `hero` component lives in a module dedicated to useful application components.
 It is worth mentioning that our CoreComponents have a `use LiveviewPlaygroundWeb, :html` call to import several functions such as HEEx support and `sigil_p` for routes.

 In each of our LiveViews we manually use `import CoreComponents`.
-In Elixir when you import a module you get all its functions so we can use `<.hero>` (instead of `<CoreComponents.hero>`) because the `hero/1` function is available in each LiveView at the moment.
+In Elixir when you import a module you get all its functions so we can use `<.hero>` instead of `<CoreComponents.hero>` because the `hero/1` function now is available in each LiveView.

 %{
 title: "CoreComponents in the real world",
 description: ~H"""
-In this example we are creating a module called <code>`CoreComponents`</code> but in real Phoenix projects it would be called <code>`YourWebApp.CoreComponents`</code> and it would already be automatically generated and imported automatically.
-We are just doing this manual exercise so you can better understand what advantages this organization has.
+In this example we are creating a module called <code>`CoreComponents`</code> but in real Phoenix projects it would be called <code>`YourWebApp.CoreComponents`</code> and it would already be automatically generated and imported.
+We are just doing this manual exercise so you can understand better what advantages this architecture has.
 """
 } %% .callout

 ## Recap!

 - You can use components from other modules using the `<ModuleName.component_name>` syntax.
-- If the component in question is used commonly in the application, consider placing it in your `CoreComponents`.
+- If the component in question is used in a lot of places in the application consider placing it in your `CoreComponents`.
-- During classes we will manually build and import our `CoreComponents` but in the real world Phoenix already does this for you.
+- During classes we will manually build and import our `CoreComponents` but in the real world Phoenix already does that for you.